Education is a fundamental child right.

 Bridging classes

 In cocoa-growing communities, not all children may have had the chance to attend school, and others may drop out, leading to educational gaps.
 Bridging classes can support children who have fallen behind to catch up on key skills and reintegrate into the school system.
 Results from an ICI project found that using the Teaching at the Right Level methodology in bridging classes is an effective way to get children back into the mainstream school system and reducing child labour prevalence.
-Read the full report to find out more.
+Read our brief about Bridging Classes to learn more.

 Apprenticeships